mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ## Detailed walk-through with prepared example files

+The sled has multiple uses.
+For this tutorial, we'll demonstrate using it to make a zero-kerf photo jigsaw puzzle.

-Let's use [these already-prepared files (click to download)](tutorial-files.zip).
+We'll use [these already-prepared files (click to download)](tutorial-files.zip).
 (Part 2 will discuss how to create the files.)
 The bundle contains:

 * **tuturial-print.pdf** — the file for printing.
 The piece outlines have been expanded to allow for a little bit of error.
 * **tutorial-print.jpg** — the same, in JPEG format.